AmmarRabie/dig-comm-proj/README.md

     2. click browse and choose the file based on required modulation scheme (the file of slx extension)
     3. make variable name = [name of the file]
     4. click run button to get the simulated curve
+# Basic parameters design
+for any design the Numbers of bits per symbol in AWGN channel = log(n) where n is the number of size, e.g QUAM16: log2(16) = 4.
+All Parameters can be found in slx files.

 # <a id="BPSK"></a>BPSK